 The University encourages you to develop your work abilities in a skill or profession.
 Through on-the-job instruction and part-time schooling, you may achieve real personal and/or professional growth while employed at Andrews University.

-A full-time regular staff member may apply for admission to a school within the University.
-If you qualify for this benefit and wish to take a class, you will need both the approval of your department chairman/manager/director and acceptance into the school of your choice.
-You may then take one class for up to four credits each semester without cost to you.
+A full-time regular faculty/salaried employee may apply for admission to a school within the University.
+If you qualify for this benefit and wish to take a class, you will need both the approval of your supervisor and acceptance into the school of your choice.
+You may then take one class for up four credits each semester without tuition cost to you.
 This does not include independent study, tours, internship, directed reading, private lessons, practicum, clinical experiences or any instruction outside of the normal classroom setting.
 Online classes may be included if they meet the other criteria for the class.
-You will be admitted to a class with limited enrollment only after tuition paying students have been accommodated.
+You will be admitted to a class with limited enrollment only after tuition-paying students have been accommodated.
 A course will not be offered unless there are enough tuition-paying students to justify it.

-You will be expected to pay the application, late registration, or any other applicable fees.
+You will be expected to pay the application, late registration, general, or any other applicable fees.
 Continuing education courses offered by the University's lifelong learning program may be taken in lieu of courses in one of the colleges.
 You will be responsible for course fees that are in excess of normal tuition charges in order to provide special materials and trips.

-You must apply for the tuition assistance each semester in which a class is taken.
-Your free class should be taken outside of regular scheduled work hours.
+You must apply for the tuition assistance each semester for the course(s) you are taking.
+Your free class(es) should be taken outside of regular scheduled work hours.
 Exceptions may be made with the approval of the department head, when it can be accommodated without disruption of the work routine, particularly where the class work taken is directly applicable to the work of the department.
 Normally, an hourly rated worker will not be paid for the time spent in class.

 Benefits under this policy are concurrent with your employment.
 The entitlement from semesters when no class work was taken does not accrue for future semesters.
 The tuition for class work begun before or continued after you are entitled to this benefit will be prorated from or to the date of entitlement.
 This program is a waiver of tuition and has no cash value.

-The Internal Revenue Service (IRS) considers employer-provided graduate tuition assistance as part of your wage package, the assistance is subject to tax withholding.
+The Internal Revenue Service (IRS) considers employer-provided graduate tuition assistance as part of your wage package and the assistance is subject to tax withholding.
 In 2007, the University elected to apply IRS code section 127 which excludes from taxation graduate-level courses to employees (excludes free tuition to spouses) up to a maximum of $5,250 per calendar year.

 If you are a full-time regular employee and have unmarried, dependent children (born to, legally adopted by, appointed legal guardian/custody of employee/spouse, or stepchild by marriage) who are less than twenty-four years of age attending school, educational assistance in the form of tuition waivers is available upon application.
 (Exceptions may be made to the age requirement if education has been interrupted due to compulsory military service, volunteer service for the church, or a documented medical condition).
 Dependent children enrolled in the Adventist Colleges Abroad are eligible for tuition assistance benefit.
 Employees eligible for dependent tuition assistance whose spouse is denominationally employed and also eligible for tuition benefits will receive half (or an appropriate cost sharing portion) of the computed benefits.
 Tuition assistance are computed as follows: